-Approximately 20% of the area of this catchment is farmed land and the estimates of livestock density and nitrogen fertiliser usage are much lower than the national averages.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, highlight an area of diffuse risk area in the catchment (Map 13) and the prevalence of peat and other wet soils (Map 5) could results in agricultural runoff.
-Agriculture is a likely source of the faecal contamination indicated by monitoring in the shellfish area and, therefore, agriculture could possibly be affecting shellfish water quality in this shellfish area.
+Approximately 60% of the area of this catchment is farmed land and, though the estimates of fertiliser usage in this catchment are similar to the national averages, the estimate of livestock densities are lower than the national average.
+The EPA's diffuse model risk assessment, which is based on percentages of diffuse land cover including agriculture, highlights several diffuse risk areas in the catchment (Map 13).
+The land close to the coastline is low-lying and dominated by dry soils but the upper reaches of the catchment are mountainous (Map 4) with wet soils (Map 5) which could result in runoff from agricultural land.
+Agriculture is a possible source of the faecal contamination indicated by shellfish monitoring and therefore agriculture could possibly be affecting shellfish water quality in this shellfish area.